 People who have had NPC have a higher risk of developing a second cancer.
 Researchers are evaluating the benefits of using chemotherapy as a way to prevent a second cancer from developing.
 This is called chemoprevention.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.

 Managing long-term and late side effects

-For NPC, doctors may check thyroid function, vision, and hearing to detect any cranial nerve damage from radiation therapy or surgery.
+For NPC, doctors may check your thyroid gland function, vision, and hearing to find any cranial nerve damage from radiation therapy or surgery.
 Periodic ear examinations may also be necessary to remove any dried earwax that has built up.
 Prevention of dental cavities is also important.
 Fluoride application is recommended whenever the oral cavity and the salivary glands receive radiation treatment.

 Keeping personal health records